Anello-Photonics/docs-A1/unit_configuration.rst

     7. -X+Y-Z
     8. -Y-X-Z

-    This affects the accelerations and rates in the APIMU message.
-    Suppose the unit in in the default +X+Y+Z shows an acceleration vector of <i, j, k>.
+    If the unit is in the default +X+Y+Z, the acceleration vector would be <i, j, k>.
-    Then in the in the Y-X+Z frame, the APIMU message would show accelerations <j,-i,k>.
+    In the Y-X+Z frame, the APIMU message would show accelerations <j, -i, k>.